ikellog/python_basic_programs/hangman/hangman_notes.md

         ask user for input. declare if user wins or loses.

 ----------------------------------
-It's Hangman! find the out the secret word!
+It's Hangman! find the out the secret word to win!

 number to tries left: 8
 letters to choose from: abcdefghijklmnopqrstuvwxyz